What is Tessl?

 The Tessl Registry makes that context discoverable, standardized, and reusable, giving developers and organizations a way to:

-Start with trusted open-source tiles
+Start with trusted, evaluated open-source context

-Enforce them automatically across agents
+Enforce context automatically across agents and repos

 You write the context once.
 Tessl handles distributing it across every agent, every repo, and every tool, so you never have to maintain parallel versions or manually keep guidance in sync.